 - Keep these numbers near the phone (for yourself and caregivers):

 - doctor's number

 - neighbor's or nearby relative's number (if you need someone to watch other children in an emergency)

 - Make a first-aid kit and keep emergency instructions inside.

 - Install smoke detectors and carbon monoxide detectors.

 Maintaining a Safe, Kid-Friendly Environment

 Completely childproofing your home can be difficult.
 If you can't childproof the entire house, you can shut the doors (and install doorknob covers) to any room a child shouldn't enter to prevent wandering into places that haven't been properly childproofed.
-For sliding doors, doorknob covers and childproof locks are also great for keeping little ones from leaving your home.
+Doorknob covers and childproof locks for sliding doors are also great for keeping little ones from leaving your home.